Serving all of Canada. Book a consultation with us.

 Herniated Discs: What You Need to Know

 Herniated discs are no laughing matter.
-They’re a type of back injury that may be caused by a slip and fall injury or car accident.
-You may not not notice the pain right away.
+They’re a type of back injury that may be caused by a slip and fall injury or a car accident.
+You may not notice the pain right away.
 A herniated disc may even cause pain or discomfort to radiate down to your feet, making it difficult to enjoy everyday life and even go back to work.

 Because it can take a few days to notice a herniated disc injury, you may not immediately realize where it came from.
 But if you have been involved in an accident, call 1-800-JUSTICE to discuss your case with our Ontario personal injury lawyers.